willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 --------

 *Note that the **hard part** is not providing a point of contact for those requesting the data.
-The hard part is **being able to provide the data** at any given time.*
+The hard part is **being able to provide the data** any given time.*

 ---